DsWagon/DsWagon/README.md

 <h2 align="left">Hello everyone! 👋, I'm David</h2>

 ---
+### :point_right: About Me:
-💬 Having taught history and geography for many years, I developed a deep love for understanding past events and their impact on our modern world.
+Having taught history and geography for many years, I developed a deep love for understanding past events and their impact on our modern world.
 However, ever since I was a child, I've also been drawn to the realm of coding and technology.
 My transition journey into development was enriched by my experience at Le Wagon coding bootcamp in Paris.